What's in a name?

 Our platform is international, and our publication hails from the southern reaches of Arizona and New Mexico, but we are a diverse team of readers, writers, editors, and educators with Midwestern roots.
 Volume One Magazine profiled our origin story in one of their recent features, here: http://volumeone.org/articles/2017/05/08/18943_reach_for_the_sky

 Jason Splichal, Founder and Co-Editor-In-Chief, is the author of six books of poetry—most recently Flux (2012) and Katsura (2015).
-Winner of the Lake Superior Writers Prize, his work has appeared in magazines, anthologies, and journals throughout the nation—most recently in Slipstream, Wisconsin Academy of Sciences, Arts, and Letters, and Volume One Magazine.
-With his wife and sons, he divides his time between the sky islands of Luna County, New Mexico and Eau Claire, Wisconsin, where he has worked as an award-winning English teacher for nearly two decades.
+Winner of the Lake Superior Writers Prize, his work has appeared in journals, magazines, and anthologies throughout the nation—most recently in Slipstream, Wisconsin Academy of Sciences, Arts, and Letters, Volume One Magazine, and the forthcoming Barstow & Grand.
+He divides his time between his ranch in Luna County, New Mexico (the birthplace of Sky Island Journal) and his home in Eau Claire, Wisconsin, where he serves as an English teacher and enjoys life with his family.

 Jeff Sommerfeld, Founder and Co-Editor-In-Chief, is a lifelong learner with a reading palette as diverse as his professional writing background.
 He developed successful litigation strategies for Fortune 500 clients, secured millions of dollars in grant funding for nonprofit organizations, such as the Boys and Girls Clubs of Chicago, and recently held the role of Lead Writer for the daily fantasy sports website, ReDraft Hero.
 After nearly a decade of teaching high school English, he now serves the University of Arizona in and out of the classroom.
 Born and raised in Wisconsin, he and his wife currently reside in Tucson, Arizona, with their dogs, Miller and Leinie.